ngckinhluan/prj301-se1867-05/README.md

 ## Purpose

-- Fire Airlines allows customers to book flights, check-in, select seats, track reservations, and manage travel plans.
-The platform provides information on schedules, fares, in-flight services, and airline programs to assist travelers with trip planning and ticketing.
+- Fire Airlines allows customers to book flights, track reservations, and manage travel plans.
+The platform provides information on schedules, and airline programs to assist travelers with trip planning and ticketing.

 ## Objects